 Tom Parry and his French girlfriend Katia Garnaud took off on an 8,000 mile tour of the Australian outback, from Adelaide up to Darwin, Brisbane, Sydney, and Melbourne and back again, hitchhiking the entire way.
 The book, Thumbs Up Australia, is both a narrative and Parry’s travel journal.

-It’s really Parry’s personal accounts, thoughts, and interactions with Katia that bring the book to life while at the same time the outback seduces your imagination.
+It’s really Parry’s personal accounts, thoughts, and interactions with Katia that bring the book to life while at the same time the outback seduces your imagination detailing his journey.
 The book starts slow – it’s Parry’s second hitchhiking endeavor in Australia – and Katia is reluctant.
 It’s really her voice that echoes the hesitation that most of us would have of asking for rides from complete strangers, for an entire trip.